Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 ### 5/23/23

 Continued to work on tetrominos and shifting/rotating.
-Created 2D arrays of tetrominos and created initial methods for rotating and shifting (may have to be reworked due to complexity of certain shapes of pieces). info
+Created 2D arrays of tetrominos and created initial methods for rotating and shifting (may have to be reworked due to complexity of certain shapes of pieces).

+### 5/24/23

+Designed rotation arrays for all tetrominos.
+Rotation looks to have worked, still need to focus now on shifting left and right for certain pieces, as well as their rotations at far lefts/rights. info